-It’s no April fools, 30 Days of Biking begins today on a cool and sunny note.
-And using a bike to run errands could make your life more carbon-free.
-Maybe it’s time to start planning that #NextBikeAdventure.
-Have you registered for 30 days of biking yet, it’s free.
+It’s no April fools; 30 Days of Biking begins today with cool temperatures and a chance of rain.
+With layering for the elements, running errands on a bike could make your life more carbon-free.
+Have you registered for 30 days of biking yet?
+It’s free.

 Bookmark HaveFunBiking.com on your cell phone and find your next adventure at your fingertips!
 Please share our pics with your friends, and don’t forget to smile.
 With one of our cameras ready to document your next cameo appearance while you are riding and having fun, we may be around the corner.
 You could be in one of our next Pic of the Day.